Staff Leadership

 David got his start in politics and policy during his time as an undergraduate at New York University, where he majored in History and Economics.
 After working to protect tenants in NYC and to shift U.S. foreign policy in DC, he moved to Los Angeles to earn a Ph.D. in History at the University of Southern California, where he focused on patterns of metropolitan development and political power over the last century.
 During grad school, his volunteer work in social justice organizing and policy advocacy led him to pursue a career making change from the ground up.

 David's published long-form essays on progressive politics and urban policy in the LA Review of Books and Streetsblog Los Angeles.
-He’s a Board Member with LA Voice Action, a leader on the Movement Voter Project’s LA organizing team, and a member of the Social Venture Partners Los Angeles 2019-2021 Systems Accelerator cohort, as well as a former fellow with Coro Lead LA, Ashoka Emerging Social Innovators, and Starting Bloc.
+He’s a Board Member with LA Voice Action, and a member of the Social Venture Partners Los Angeles 2019-2021 Systems Accelerator cohort, as well as a former fellow with Coro Lead LA, Ashoka Emerging Social Innovators, and Starting Bloc.

 Godfrey Plata | Deputy Director